Should you encourage your teen to travel internationally on a church mission trip? Absolutely! Better question yet, why don’t you join them?

 They will serve, be served, have their eyes opened, appreciate home more… They may meet Montezuma’s revenge or have translation issues.
 They may learn to appreciate air conditioning and get dehydrated.
 They might have their bus break down on the side of a Honduran highway, but things like that happen even at home.

-Is My Kid Ready for a Mission Trip?
+Should Every Kid Go on a Mission Trip?

 Your kid needs to know that you trust and believe in their ability to travel abroad without them.
 However, if you don’t trust and believe in them, they shouldn’t be allowed to go.
 Not every kid is emotionally or spiritually ready to participate in a mission trip or international travel.
 The adults and youth minister should not have to babysit them.
 If your kid doesn’t respect the authority or will bring mischief to the group, they are not ready.

 Most of the time, it isn’t are they ready but are you ready.
 As parents, we have such a hard time thinking of our kids as “old enough,” but this may be the life event that makes them ever more independent.